Scrypt ASIC economics after the 2027 halving: when does your miner go negative?

 Guide

-At block 3,360,000 - somewhere around July or August 2027 - the Litecoin subsidy drops from 6.25 LTC to 3.125 LTC per block.
-Every retail miner I talk to assumes this halves their revenue overnight and panics accordingly.
-It does not, and the gap between that assumption and the actual math is the whole reason this guide exists.
-If you run a Scrypt box, the question that matters is narrow and answerable: at your electricity rate, on what date does the machine start costing you money to keep plugged in?
-I am going to compute that for the two miners almost everyone actually owns, show every number, and tell you where the math breaks.
+At block 3,360,000 - call it July or August 2027 - the Litecoin subsidy drops from 6.25 LTC to 3.125 LTC per block.
+Every retail miner I talk to assumes that halves their revenue overnight, and they panic on schedule.
+It doesn't.
+The gap between that assumption and the actual math is the entire reason this guide exists.
+If you run a Scrypt box, you've got one question worth answering: at your electricity rate, on what date does the machine start costing you money to keep plugged in?
+I'll compute that for the two miners almost everyone actually owns, show every number, and tell you exactly where the math falls apart.

 The setup: what the halving actually cuts

-Litecoin produces a block every 2.5 minutes, so roughly 576 blocks a day.
-Today each one pays 6.25 LTC.
-After the halving each pays 3.125 LTC.
-So far this reads like a standard reward cut.
-The part generic mining sites skip is that Litecoin and Dogecoin are merge-mined through AuxPoW: the same Scrypt work that finds an LTC block simultaneously validates a DOGE block at zero extra power cost.
-Your Antminer is paid in both coins at once.
+Litecoin mints a block every 2.5 minutes.
+That's roughly 576 a day, each one paying 6.25 LTC right now, 3.125 after the cut.
+So far it reads like a textbook reward halving.
+Here's the part the generic mining blogs leave out: Litecoin and Dogecoin are merge-mined through AuxPoW.
+The same Scrypt work that finds an LTC block validates a DOGE block at the same instant, for zero extra watts.
+Your Antminer gets paid in both coins at once.

-The Dogecoin subsidy is a flat 10,000 DOGE per block and has been since 2014.
-It does not halve.
-It has no countdown.
-The 2027 event touches only the LTC half of your paycheck.
-On modern Scrypt hardware DOGE is not a side dish - at today's prices it is the entire meal, and LTC is the garnish.
-Miss this and every breakeven number you compute will be wrong by a factor that matters.
+The Dogecoin subsidy is a flat 10,000 DOGE per block, and it's been flat since 2014.
+No halving.
+No countdown clock.
+The 2027 event touches the LTC half of your paycheck and nothing else.
+On modern Scrypt hardware DOGE isn't the side dish.
+At today's prices it's the whole plate, and LTC is the parsley.
+Miss that and every breakeven number you calculate comes out wrong by a margin that actually matters.

 • LTC price: $52.
 Spot in late May 2026.
-State your own if you disagree; the table scales linearly.
+Plug in your own if you disagree; the table scales linearly.

 • DOGE price: $0.099.
 Same date.
-This single number moves your breakeven more than the halving does.
+This one number moves your breakeven harder than the halving ever will.

 • Network hashrate: about 3.2 PH/s, difficulty held flat.
-This is the heroic assumption.
-Difficulty will not hold - see the war story.
+That's the heroic part.
+Difficulty won't hold - see the war story.

-• Per-machine coin output anchored to live calculator yields at current difficulty, not a clean theoretical share, so the LTC-versus-DOGE split reflects reality.
+• Per-machine coin output anchored to live calculator yields at current difficulty, not a tidy theoretical share, so the LTC-versus-DOGE split reflects what your wallet actually sees.

 • Antminer L7: 9.5 GH/s, 3425 W, drawing 82.2 kWh/day.
 Antminer L9: 16 GH/s, 3360 W, drawing 80.6 kWh/day.

-• Pool fees, pod cooling, and PSU losses ignored.
-Add 2-3 percent and a few hundred watts for a real-world site.
+• Pool fees, pod cooling, PSU losses: all ignored.
+Add 2-3 percent and a few hundred watts before you trust this at a real site.

 Daily revenue, before and after